Cystic fibrosis - nutrition

 - Spread peanut butter on bread products or use it as a dip for raw vegetables and fruit.
 Add peanut butter to sauces or use on waffles.

-- Skim milk powder adds protein -- try adding 2 tablespoons of dry skim milk powder in addition to the amount of regular milk in recipes.
+- Skim milk powder adds protein.
+Try adding 2 tablespoons (8.5 grams) of dry skim milk powder in addition to the amount of regular milk in recipes.

 - Add marshmallows to fruit or hot chocolate.
-Add raisins, dates, or chopped nuts and brown sugar to hot or cold cereals or for snacks.
+Add raisins, dates, or chopped nuts and brown sugar to hot or cold cereals, or have them for snacks.

-- A teaspoon of butter or margarine adds 45 calories to foods.
+- A teaspoon (5 g) of butter or margarine adds 45 calories to foods.
 Mix it into hot foods such as soups, vegetables, mashed potatoes, cooked cereal, and rice.
-Serve it on hot foods -- hot breads, pancakes, or waffles absorb more butter than cool ones.
+Serve it on hot foods.
+Hot breads, pancakes, or waffles absorb more butter.

 - Use sour cream or yogurt on vegetables such as potatoes, beans, carrots, or squash.
-They can also be used as a dressing for fruit.
+It can also be used as a dressing for fruit.

 - Breaded meat, chicken, and fish have more calories than broiled or plain roasted.